|St. Eligius A&S Faire and Competition ||Event date: November 15th, 2014|

 Master Alexander Challenge: In the spirit of Master Alexander the Younger, please enter an example of your work in an art that is new to you within the last year.
 New techniques within the art that you already practice do not count (i.e. glassblowing to enameling of blown glass beakers is an expansion of a skill, not a new-to-you art form.)
 Scoring will be only on the entry's meeting the criteria of the art being new to you, and not on full documentation or mastery of the art.
 Minimal documentation of methods and how this is new to you is required.
 The intent is to give a supportive venue for trying new arts without the rigors of open competition.
-The prize is a piece of glass work made by Master Alexander presented in his honor by Lady Cassandra de Matisse.
+The prize is will be chosen and presented by Lady Cassandra de Matisse or her representative.

 Artisan's Progress: Display 3-5 examples of your work showing how your skill has progressed over the years.
 Works should include something from very early in your career (even if that was last week).
 Works may (but need not) be entered for individual scores.
 This competition is a chance to show your development as an artisan.
 Documentation should be very brief with rough dates of completion.

 SCA Kluge: non-period items with a medieval flair (e.g. camp furniture, phone holder, lawn ornament).

 Populace Choice: Vote with beans for your favorite entry.
 Most beans wins.

 Baron's Choice: catch the Baron's eye and gain his praise and a prize.

 Prizes will be awarded during court to the gentles achieving the highest single-entry score in each of the 5 groups: Novice 1 and Novice 2, Artisan, Experienced competitor, Laurels-&-masters.